Helping People Achieve Amazing Smiles

 Education and Continuing Education

-- Science classes to transition from mechanical engineering to dental school (one year) – Stanford University
+- Science courses to transition from mechanical engineering to dental school – Stanford University (one year)

-- Certificate in Orthodontics – Tufts University (two year program)
+- Certificate in Orthodontics – Tufts University (two years)

 - American Association of Orthodontists